mazmazz/MultiTrader/README.md

 See LICENSE for the current license.
 The following files may have different licenses:

 * [/MQL/Experts/MMT_MultiTrader/depends](https://github.com/marcolovescode/MultiTrader/blob/master/MQL4/Experts/MMT_MultiTrader/depends) -- Order utility code.
 See files for authorship.

+## Other Projects

+This project is part of a suite of programs I wrote to guide a trading business strategy.
+The other programs are:

+* [AccountRecorder](https://github.com/marcolovescode/AccountRecorder) - Record FX transactions onto a SQL database.
+* [SkepticSystem](https://github.com/marcolovescode/SkepticSystem) - Generate trading algorithms by using a hyperparameter search to test for prediction accuracy.